 The input of an Infection specialist in the control and prevention of healthcare associated infections is essential to the optimal functioning of a hospital and some community services.
 This contribution is usually provided as a specialist role, either "Infection Prevention and Control Doctor (IPCD)" and/or "Director of Infection Prevention and Control (DIPC)".
 The nature and time allocated to the role vary across organisations depending on Trust size, number of sites covered, specialist sites within the organisation and available infection prevention and control resources in terms of nurses, antimicrobial pharmacists and clinical scientists.
-Although no specific guidance exists for time allocated, it is accepted that this clinical role can impact on the ability to undertake more tradition clinical duties as defined in this document.
-Therefore, specific time must be allocated to allow for the infection prevention and control role to be adequately covered.
+Although no specific guidance exists for time allocated, it is accepted that this is a demanding and time-consuming clinical role.
+Sufficient dedicated time must be allocated to allow for the infection prevention and control role to be adequately covered.

-It is recommended that time be allocated for infection prevention and control, including IPCD, DIPC and Antimicrobial Stewardship Lead.
+Time must be allocated for infection prevention and control, including IPCD and DIPC roles.
+This is in addition to an Antimicrobial Stewardship Lead.
 The PA (programmed activities) allocations for these are detailed in Standard 5.
 These time allowances are to be considered as part of direct clinical care (DCC) and NOT supporting professional activities (SPA).